Atelier Clot – A history of lithographic artistic heritage

-From 1896 the most beautiful works were printed at Clots presses, signed by Degas, Cézanne, Renoir, Sisley, Redon, Bonnard, Vuillard, Signac, Munch, Rodin and many others.
+From 1896, Atelier Clot became home to the production of the most beautiful masterpieces of color lithography, bearing the signatures of great artists such as Degas, Cézanne, Renoir, Sisley, Redon, Bonnard, Vuillard, Signac, Munch, Rodin and many more.

 Auguste Clot remained head of the workshop until 1934, when his son, André Clot, took over the reins.
 At this time, the workshop was also visited by renowned artists such as Rouault, Matisse, Denis, Roussel, Guillaumin, Foujita and others.

 In the late 1950s, a young, newly qualified lithographer, Peter Bramsen, came to Paris to further his education.
 Already in 1963, Peter Bramsen became a partner in the old workshop, which was now owned by the founder’s grandson, Guy Georges.
 In 1965, Clot, Bramsen & Georges were founded and Bramsen became artistic and professional leader.
 In 1968, the workshop moved from Rue du Cherche-Midi to larger premises in the heart of the Marais district on Rue Vieille du Temple.
 Here, a host of artists such as Asger Jorn, Alechinsky, Bram Van Velde, Lindström, Wyckaert, Pol Bury, Topor, Arman, Saura, Bjørn Nørgaard, Voss, Toledo, Michaux, Soulages, Calder, Wifredo Lam and many others gathered to work with stone prints.